unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 ## Conclusion

 I have to look into [Camunda][2] again, once the new version has been released.
-Currently I'd suggest to give [Kogito][3] a try.
+Currently I'd suggest to pick [Kogito][3] and give it a try.
 The impressive feature set, the ease of use and also the fact, that it already is a good cloud-native citizen is something to consider.

 My showcase can be found here: